afrid0315/aws-azure-devops-interview_questions/network-concepts-in-detail.md

 Overall, DNS is a fundamental component of the internet infrastructure, enabling users to access websites and services using easy-to-remember domain names instead of complex numerical IP addresses.
 Without DNS, the internet as we know it would not be possible.

+#### TCP (Transmission Control Protocol) and UDP (User Datagram Protocol):

+TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) are two of the main transport layer protocols used in computer networks.
+They provide the means for applications to communicate with each other over a network, but they have different characteristics and are suitable for different types of communication.

+Here's an overview of TCP and UDP:

+**TCP (Transmission Control Protocol):**

+Connection-Oriented: TCP is a connection-oriented protocol, which means it establishes a logical connection between the sender and receiver before data exchange.
+This connection is maintained throughout the entire communication session.
+Reliable: TCP ensures reliable delivery of data by using acknowledgment mechanisms, sequence numbers, and retransmission of lost or corrupted packets.
+It guarantees that data arrives in the same order it was sent and without errors.
+Flow Control and Congestion Control: TCP incorporates flow control and congestion control mechanisms to manage the rate of data transmission and prevent network congestion.
+Examples of TCP Applications: TCP is used for applications that require reliable, ordered delivery of data, such as web browsing, email, file transfer (FTP), remote terminal access (SSH), and online gaming.

+**UDP (User Datagram Protocol):**

+Connectionless: UDP is a connectionless protocol, meaning it does not establish a dedicated connection between the sender and receiver before transmitting data.
+Each packet is treated independently and may take different paths through the network.
+Unreliable: Unlike TCP, UDP does not provide reliability or error-checking mechanisms.
+It does not guarantee delivery, order, or error correction.
+Packets may arrive out of order, duplicated, or not at all.
+Low Overhead: UDP has lower overhead compared to TCP because it lacks the overhead of connection establishment, acknowledgment, and flow control mechanisms.
+This makes UDP faster and more efficient for certain types of communication.
+Examples of UDP Applications: UDP is used for applications where real-time communication and low latency are more important than reliability, such as streaming media (audio and video), voice over IP (VoIP), online multiplayer gaming, and Domain Name System (DNS) queries.
+In summary, TCP and UDP are both important transport layer protocols used for communication over computer networks, but they have different characteristics and are suitable for different types of applications.
+TCP provides reliable, ordered delivery of data with connection-oriented communication, while UDP offers faster, connectionless communication with lower overhead but no reliability guarantees.
+The choice between TCP and UDP depends on the specific requirements of the application and the trade-offs between reliability, latency, and efficiency.